aut0maticjack/lazyweb/Boot-to-DOSBox.md

 Run `MIXER` inside DOSBox.

-You can also use `alsamixer` on the Linux commandline.
+You can also use the ALSA mixer on the Linux commandline:

+    alsamixer

 ## Mouse Support